Zamesov26/tg_new_bot/docs/backlog.md

 # Product Backlog

-This document contains the product backlog for the sveta_bot project, including features, improvements, and technical debt items.
+This document contains the product backlog for the wonderland project, including features, improvements, and technical debt items.

 ## High Priority Items